 Roy had a promising career, a wife he loved, and hoped to start a family.
 He had affairs every once in a while, but he enjoyed his life.

 When he and Celestial went to visit his parents, he decided to tell her his whole story, the parts he’d held back.
 He hoped that would draw them closer.
 That night, in Eloe, they decided to start a family.
 All their plans are usurped when Roy is arrested for rape, a crime he couldn’t have committed while being with Celestial.

 After 100 days in prison, Roy has a trial and is sentenced to 12 years.
 When he was about to get the family he wanted, life threw a curveball.
 He and Celestial decided not to have the baby, a decision that further strained their marriage and haunted them.

 The Prison Years

 In prison, Roy learns how to do what it takes to survive.
-He gets help and counsel from Walter, his biological father, who manages to get them in the same cell.
+He gets help and counsel from Walter, his biological father, who manages to get them into the same cell.
 Roy survives farm labor and the other abuses of prison life.
-He learns the lessons that help him stay alive in prison but they are not lessons that apply to a free life.
+He learns the lessons that help him stay alive in prison, but they are not lessons that apply to a free life.